How to Grow Raspberries Indoors

 Planting Your Raspberries

-At the end of the fruit-bearing season, prune any dead canes with no new growth at soil level, giving the new canes more room to grow and produce their berries.
+At the end of the fruit-bearing season, prune any dead foliage with no new growth at the soil level, giving the plant new room to grow and produce berries.
 Keep watering your plants during their dormant period as well for healthy plants during their fruit-bearing season.

 How To Grow Raspberries Indoors